kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 - extend the CRI protocol to allow runtime to communicate available QoS-class resources (the types of resources and the classes within) to kubelet
 - introduce a feature gate for enabling QoS-class resource support in kubelet
-- extend PodSpec to support assignment of QoS-clsss resources
+- extend PodSpec to support assignment of QoS-class resources
-- extend NodeStatus to show availability/capacity of QoS-clsss resources on a node
+- extend NodeStatus to show availability/capacity of QoS-class resources on a node

 ### Future work